 The Patron of the band in 1906 was The Most Hon.
 The Marquis of Tullibardine D.S.O and the Pipe Major was Mitchell Pirnie.

 In 1931, now under Pipe Major Robert Pirnie, the band entered it’s first contests.
 These were at Airlie Horticultural Society Games and the Dundee Flower Show and held under the auspices of the Perth and Angus Pipe Band Association.

-In 1953, the band played at Coronation Day celebrations and competed at the Aberfeldy Pipe Band contest.
+In 1953, the band played at Coronation Day celebrations and competed at a pipe band contest in nearby Aberfeldy.

 At the end of 1983 came the ultimate accolade, appointment by the R.S.P.B.A. as a Grade 1 band, joining the elite and playing with such famous names as Strathclyde Police, Shotts and Dykehead etc. in the premier grade competitions.
 Grade 4 to Grade 1 in only seven short seasons.